-Specific to removing materials that could contain Polychlorinated Biphenyls (PCBs)1 during demolition and remodeling, U.S. Environmental Protection Agency (EPA) recommends that property owners and contractors implement a series of best management practices (BMPs) that mobilize PCBs-containing dust.
+Specific to removing materials that could contain Polychlorinated Biphenyls (PCBs)1 during demolition and remodeling, U.S. Environmental Protection Agency (EPA) recommends that property owners and contractors implement a series of best management practices (BMPs) that mobilize PCB-containing dust.

 PCBs are a man-made chemical produced for industrial use, including in caulk, from the late 1930s until they were largely banned as an environmental and human health hazard in 1979.
+PCBs are also found in old fluorescent lighting ballasts and paints1.
 Because they resist breaking down in the environment, PCBs persist in soils, surface water, and groundwater and accumulate in animals who live in water.
 In turn, humans are exposed to PCBs when they eat fish or other aquatic organisms with these chemical accumulations, resulting in magnified health risks.
 According to the U.S. Department of Health and Human Services, individuals who are continually exposed to PCBs are at increased risk of developing cancer and experiencing toxic effects on bodily systems.